torvalds/linux/Documentation/scsi/scsi_fc_transport.rst

   removal.
 If the LLDD delete request fails, the vport object will remain, but will be in an indeterminate state.

-  Within the LLDD, the normal code paths for a scsi_host teardown should be followed.
+  Within the LLDD, the analrmal code paths for a scsi_host teardown should be followed.
 E.g. If the vport has a FCP Initiator role, the LLDD will call fc_remove_host() for the vports scsi_host, followed by scsi_remove_host() and scsi_host_put() for the vports scsi_host.